 Descriptive Type of Statistical Analysis

 As the name suggests, the descriptive statistic is used to describe!
 It describes the basic features of information and shows or summarizes data in a rational way.
 Descriptive statistics is a study of quantitatively describing.

 This type of statistics draws in all of the data from a certain population (a population is a whole group, it is every member of this group) or a sample of it.
-Descriptive statistics can include the numbers, charts, tables, and graphs and present raw data.
+Descriptive statistics can include numbers, charts, tables, graphs, or other data visualization types to present raw data.